Home » Know how

 A couple of links of useful articles for those of you who want to post their pictures on facebook or other social media:

-IF YOU NEED AN ITALIAN VISA, PLEASE READ CAREFULLY ALL THIS PAGE.
+IF YOU NEED AN ITALIAN VISA, PLEASE READ THIS WHOLE PAGE VERY CAREFULLY.

 Be sure that you have a current and valid passport (valid for at least three months after the last day of the program and your departure from Italy).

 Students with a U.S. or E.U. passport will not need to obtain a visa for their stay in Italy.
-Some international students (depending on nationality) may need to obtain a visa though.
+However, some international students (depending on nationality) may need to obtain a visa.

 To find out if you need a visa to enter Italy, you can consult the visa database of the Italian Ministry of Foreign Affairs.
 Click on the question “Do you need a visa?” and then complete the fields for nationality, residence, duration of stay (“up to 90 days”) and reason for visit (“Tourism”).
 This will take you to a page with information on whether you need a visa to enter Italy and information on the application requirements.
 Please note, this information is not exhaustive and is intended as guidance only.